aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 # Session

-When visitors had a look at product details or if they pinned a product, these information is stored in the session of the visitor.
-The catalog session component displays these information and in the case of pinned products, visitors are also able to manage them.
+When visitors had a look at product details or if they pinned a product, this information is stored in the session of the visitor.
+The catalog session component displays this information and in the case of pinned products, visitors are also able to manage them.

 ## Structure